Inside the UBS 2025 Family Office Report: What the Graphs Are Telling Us

 As one family office said: “We’re sticking to our long-term strategic asset allocation while making tactical changes.”
 And that feels like the perfect summary: committed to the map, but adjusting the route.

-Looking five years ahead, developed market equities remain the top pick, with 46% of family offices planning to increase allocations.
-A third or more also expect to lean further into private equity (both direct and fund-based), private debt, and emerging market equities.
+Over the next five years, 46% of family offices plan to increase allocations to developed market equities, with more than a third also planning to lean further into private equity (direct and fund-based), private debt, and emerging market equities (UBS Global Family Office Report 2025).

 Real estate, long seen as a defensive asset class, is making a cautious comeback as 29% plan to increase allocation, though 19% say they’ll reduce exposure.
 Gold and infrastructure are also gaining attention.